paulgarces/Virtual-Photo-Booth/README.md

 You can:
 - Access them from Finder (Mac) or File Explorer (Windows).
 - Open, edit, or download them like regular image files.

+---

+## 🔐 Privacy

+**Each person who uses this script on their own computer will only be able to see their own photos.**
+- The Photos/ folder is created locally on their machine.
+- Photos are not uploaded or shared.
+- The .gitignore ensures that no personal photos are tracked or pushed to GitHub.